God is Our Refuge

 What Is God Saying?

 The cities of refuge, three on each side of the Jordan, were set aside as places where anyone who caused the death of another by accident, or without intent, could come to receive asylum and protection.
-Although the avenger (who was the next of kin) might be in pursuit to dispense justice in the heat of anger, it was possible for the one who killed unintentionally, to be protected until he had a chance to state his case before the congregation.
-The right of asylum is an ancient custom that continued through the Middle Ages when cathedrals served as a refuge.
-At this distance in time and place, there is a little bit of humor in the sanctuary door knocker of the Durham Cathedral in England.
-A mythical figure made of bronze is holding in his mouth a metal ring which is the door knocker.
-And there it is, a deep, round hole left by an arrow intended for a sanctuary-seeker.
-Missing its victim, it left its mark on the skull of the bronze figure.
-A fanciful story?
-Perhaps.
-But the Church was a sanctuary and people thought of the House of God as the place to find understanding, protection, and justice.
-This was the exact purpose of the six cities of refuge.
+Although the avenger might be in pursuit to dispense justice in anger, it was possible for the one who killed unintentionally to be protected until they had a chance to state their case before the congregation.
+The right of asylum is an ancient custom that persisted through the Middle Ages, when cathedrals served as a refuge and a sanctuary, a place to find understanding, protection, and justice.

 How Does This Apply To Us?